NetCoreTemplates/razor-ssg/MyApp/_pages/creatorkit/components.md

 ---

-After launching your customized CreatorKit instance, you can start integrating its features into your existing websites, or if you're also in need of a fast, beautiful website we highly recommend this [Razor SSG](https://razor-ssg.web-templates.io/posts/razor-ssg) template which already includes CreatorKit's components inside its template.
+After launching your customized CreatorKit instance, you can start integrating its features into your existing websites, or if you're also in need of a fast, beautiful website we highly recommend the [Razor SSG](https://razor-ssg.web-templates.io/posts/razor-ssg) template which is already configured to include CreatorKit's components.

 The components are included using a declarative progressive markup so that it doesn't affect the behavior of the website if the CreatorKit is down or unresponsive.